- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Fish oil supplements have been promoted as easy way to protect the heart, ease inflammation, improve mental health, and lengthen life.
 Such claims are one reason why Americans spend more than $1 billion a year on over-the-counter fish oil.
 And food companies are adding it to milk, yogurt, cereal, chocolate, cookies, juice, and hundreds of other foods.

-The report from the Fred Hutchinson researchers is the latest to sound a warning about too much omega-3 fatty acids.
-Back in May, for example, Italian researchers reported in the New England Journal of Medicine that omega-3 fatty acid supplements did nothing to reduce heart attacks, strokes, or deaths from heart disease in people with risk factors for heart disease.
+The report from the Fred Hutchinson researchers is just the latest to sound a warning about too much omega-3 fatty acids.
+In May 2013, for example, Italian researchers reported in the New England Journal of Medicine that omega-3 fatty acid supplements did nothing to reduce heart attacks, strokes, or deaths from heart disease in people with risk factors for heart disease.

 This work follows similar warnings about vitamin E supplements, beta carotene supplements, and other high-dose dietary supplements.